christopherwk210/check/docs/api/classes/sprite.md

 }
 */
 ```
+When using shorthand notation, this function will flip the signs of numbers greater than one and less than 0.

 ## `static` normalizeSpriteData(spriteData)
 Normalizes shorthand sprite data.
 This function turns shorthand sprite data points into standard points and is called *automatically* when creating a new sprite.